dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 ![](img/redux.png)

 We'll build a React+Redux Blog Platform.
-It doesn't even necessarily have to be a blog,  could be photo's or really anything you want.
+It doesn't even necessarily have to be a blog could be anything you want.
 As long as there are individual post items that have some content that need to be saved to a database!
+Aside from the core functionality of creating a post with title and content, showing those, editing the fields, and deleting, you should feel free to be creative with it.

 <iframe width="640" height="480" src="https://www.youtube.com/embed/jWPw31kUTmw?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-### Part 1 HW4
+### Part 1 Lab 4

 We'll build out a Create+Update+Delete (CRUD) style blogging app using React and Redux and React-Router.
-We will use an API server hosted at: `cs52-blog.herokuapp.com`
+We will use an API server hosted at: `cs52-blog.herokuapp.com`.

+For now the API only supports 'title', 'content', 'tags', but even with just those fields (especially if content supports markdown) you could think  of other things that you could display.
+Menu Items for a restaurant.
+Or even quiz answers (you'll be able to add fields in Lab 5).

-### Part 2 HW5
+### Part 2 Lab 5

 We will rip out `cs52-blog.herokuapp.com` and build our own Nodejs+Express+Mongo based API server.
 Finally FULL-STACK!
+You'll be able to modify the data model at this point and really make your platform do anything.

 ## Some Setup